MarieTemple-Boyer/CoalescentTree/README.md

 The module was created to handle haploid coalescent tree optained with SLiM.
 In the folder 'SLiM_templates' there are two examples of SLiM code that generate such coalescent trees.

-The submodule compare_theorie allows to compare simulated result with theoric expectations.
+The submodule compare_theory allows to compare simulated result with theoric expectations.

 ## Installation